nw0106/HLT_Portfolio/README.md

 ## Chatbot Report
 [Here](nlw180001ChatbotReport.pdf) is the report for the chatbot.
 The zipped chatbot file is too large to upload directly, please email me for the chatbot itself.

+## Portfolio Assignmetn 9: Text Classification 2
+[Here](nlw180001Classify2.pdf) is the PDF version of the notebook this assignment was carried out on.